PelionIoT/mbl-docs/Docs/mbl_cli/setting_up.md

 #### Connecting a Raspberry Pi 3 device

-To connect a PC to an a Raspberry Pi 3 device over an Ethernet-to-USB adapter:
+To connect a PC to a Raspberry Pi 3 device over an Ethernet-to-USB adapter:

 1. Connect an Ethernet-to-USB adapter's USB "male" connector into any of the four type-A USB ports of the Raspberry Pi 3 board.